metlo-labs/metlo/README.md

 It's obvious that tools are needed to help security teams make APIs more secure but there's no *great* solution on the market.

 Some solutions require you to go through sales calls to even try the product while others have you to send all your API traffic to their own cloud. **Metlo is the first Open Source API security platform that you can self host, and get started for free right away!**

-## We're Hiring!

-We would love for you to come help us make Metlo better.
-[Come join us at Metlo!](mailto:akshay@metlo.com)

 ## Open-source vs. paid